Louisiana

 Our Louisiana Serious Injury Lawyers Help Undo Medical Debt, Lost Wages & More

 Catastrophic injuries can change a life in just a few quick moments.
-From burns or spinal cord injuries to brain trauma, catastrophic injuries are made even more tragic and frustrating by the fact that another person’s negligence is almost always the cause.
+From burns to spinal cord injuries to brain trauma, catastrophic injuries are made even more tragic and frustrating by the fact that another person’s negligence is almost always the cause.

 Our Louisiana catastrophic injury attorneys strive to hold negligent parties accountable by forcing them to cover the cost of their victims’ medical bills, lost wages, and more.

 After decades in practice, the results speak for themselves—Clayton, Frugé & Ward has won over $1 billion fighting for people who need compensation, including the largest single-injury verdict in state history.
+Our commitment extends beyond just winning cases; it is about restoring lives and ensuring justice for our clients.
+We engage with every case with the intent to make a substantial difference in the lives of the affected, showcasing our dedication to each individual and their unique circumstances.

 If you have been seriously injured, call our Louisiana catastrophic injury attorneys at (225) 209-9943 for a free consultation.
 There is no fee unless we recover compensation for you.